User Guide

 Q: Where are the save files that Athena uses stored?

-A: The default save directory is in {Athena home directory}/data
+A: The default save directory is in {Athena home directory}/data.

 Q: What are the save files that Athena uses?